astranome/stm32basic/README.md

 LOAD "NQUEENS"
 ```

 NQUEENS.BAS is a progam used for Calculator Speed [Benchmark](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/articles.cgi?read=700) (so called N-Queens Problem).
 The stm32basic is quite fast for measuring it visually with just one loop.
-It is better to run e.g. 100 lops and then divide the time by 100.
+It is better to run e.g. 100 loops and then divide the time by 100.
 One can modify the code on NQUEENS.BAS as following:
 ```
 45 <press Enter> <- delete line 45 DIM A(9)
 12 DIM A(9)